Nike Soccer Camp in Rockford

 at Nike Soccer Camps

 Join us for an amazing week of camp at Mercyhealth Sportscore Two in Loves Park, IL.
-Team up with Camp Director and Northern Illinois University Women's Soccer Head Coach Michael O'Neil for the ultimate soccer training camp!
+Receive instruction from Northern Illinois University Women's Soccer Head Coach Michael O'Neil for the ultimate soccer training camp!
 With a mix of traditional and modern soccer coaching methodologies, the curriculum is one that allows every camper the opportunity to continue to progress to a higher level of soccer play.
 Sure to be a summer highlight, camp offers a unique opportunity for aspiring soccer players aged 6-16, to train in a FUN and engaging camp setting!
 Throughout the week campers learn new skills, perfect techniques, increase game knowledge, make new friends and have fun playing soccer!

 - Elite technical training & game knowledge development